everywhere-computer/writing-functions-blogpost-2024/README.md

 ## Setup

-Install or download a binary for the `wit-deps-cli`.
+Install or download a binary for the `wit-deps-cli`. `wit-deps` is a simple dependency manager for managing your WIT interfaces.
 Binaries are available on the [`wits-deps` releases page][wit-deps-releases] or Rust users can install it with `cargo`:

 ```sh
 cargo install wit-deps-cli